O’Keefe Rail Trail

 - A bike repair station is located at the Wilkie Rd carpark

-- A potable water station is located at Bennetts Rd
+- A potable water station with a table and seats are located at Bennetts Rd

 - After 12kms the trail crosses the Axe Creek, and the ‘Axe Creek Rest Stop’ picnic table-seats are located adjacent.